hulto/scoringengine/docs/source/checks/telnet.rst

 TELNET
 ^^^^^^
-Logs into a system using telnet with an account/password, and executes command(s)
+Logs into a system using Telnet with an account/password, and executes command(s)

-.. note:: Each command will be executed independently of each other in a separate ssh connection.
+.. note:: Each command will be executed independently of each other in a separate telnet connection.

 `Uses Accounts`